-Ibadan Grammar School Old Students' Association, North America is determined to make their School a Center of Excellence in Science Education by 2023.
-Towards this end, the Physics, Chemistry and Biology laboratories have been structurally upgraded and equipped.
-Next goal is the building/development of a Science Block (smart classrooms), enhancement and maintenance of the Science learning environment by hiring and training of quality Science teachers and deepening of the learning experience.
+Ibadan Grammar School Old Students' Association, North America, is determined to make their School a Center of Excellence in High School Education.
+Towards this end, the Physics, Chemistry, Biology and General Science laboratories have been structurally upgraded and equipped.
+Next goal is the building/development of smart classrooms, enhancement and maintenance of the general learning environment by hiring and training of quality teachers and deepening of the learning experience.

 The financial support provided by the State Government is grossly inadequate to produce an enriching learning experience.
 The classrooms and laboratories are overcrowded with approximately ninety students in each science class or at a laboratory session.
 The number of teaching and support staff is inadequate to serve the students' need for an enriching curriculum.
 Teachers continued education is suboptimal.
 The school buildings are decades old and in some cases, dilapidated and crumbling.